 Short Academic Biography for Ralf Wellinger:

-Ralf Wellinger is an Associate Professor of Genetics at the University of Seville where he has been a faculty member since 2003.
+Ralf Wellinger is a Full Professor of Genetics at the University of Seville where he has been a faculty member since 2003.
 Since 2006 he is working as a Group Leader at the Andalusian Center of Molecular Biology and Regenerative Medicine (CABIMER).
-He currently obtained his accreditation as a Full Professor.

 His research interests lies in the area of genome stability ranging from yeast to human.
 He has collaborated actively with researchers in several other disciplines, including nano-medicine, and has founded two start-up companies.